Alphacode22/MusicVisuals/README.md

 - Each entity is drawn on the screen every frame

 # What I am most proud of in the assignment
-- Creating more complex shapes from easier shapes
+- Creating more complex shapes from easier shapes.
+I managed to create a more complex looking amplitude wave from the sin wave

 # Markdown Tutorial

 # References(Added Here)
 - Waves